elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ##  Institutional policies on research data
+General information about open research, especially open access and guidance for researchers and institutions can be found on {% tool "openscience.no" %}.

 We provide here a non-exhaustive list of research institutions with Data Management Policies in Norway: